 Statistic Description/Values Reconnections Number of reconnections since the stream started.
 Severe network congestion may cause the connection to drop and automatically reconnect.

-Statistic Description/Values AES Encryption Indicates whether AES encryption has been enabled.
+AES Encryption Indicates whether AES encryption has been enabled.
 Either On or Off.
 Key Length (AES encryption must be enabled) The key length for AES encryption.
 Either None, AES-128 or AES-256.
 Decryption (AES encryption must be enabled) Indicates whether the decoder can decrypt the stream.
 Either Active, Initializing, Inactive (no passphrase), or Inactive (invalid passphrase).
 Lost Packets Note This is the raw number of packets dropped by the network.
 Most are recovered by retransmission at the source and so do not necessarily result in any artifacts.
 Skipped Packets Note These are packets that have arrived at the destination device too late, or that never arrive at all.
 The time to play the packet has arrived and the lost packet was not recovered, so the decoder/receiver will continue playing.
 Some type of video artifact may result (i.e., a replayed frame or video blocking artifacts).
 If this statistic increments slowly, the best thing to do is increase the SRT Latency.
 If this statistic increments in large jumps, the best thing to do is lower your video bitrate or increase your overhead if you have available BW.
 Sent ACKs Transmission progress acknowledgment and feedback sent.
 Sent NAKs Lost packet reports sent.
 Link Bandwidth An estimate of the actual link bandwidth.
 RTT Measured Round Trip Time.
 Buffer Decoder buffer in milliseconds.
-If the Buffer goes to 0 often, then there is most likely insufficient BW to support the desired bitrate. in this case, decrease your bitrate.
+Tip If the Buffer goes to 0 often, then there is most likely insufficient BW to support the desired bitrate. in this case, decrease your bitrate.
 If the Buffer occasionally goes to 0, then the SRT Latency should be increased.
 Latency Maximum of the decoder and encoder configured Latency.
+For example: Encoder Configured SRT Latency = 750 ms Decoder Configured SRT Latency = 20 ms The SRT Stats Latency (which is the current SRT connection applied Buffering Latency) = 750 (largest of the two).
+At startup, handshake exchanges the value configured on both sides and the largest one is selected.
+The decoder default is set to the minimum (20ms) so it can be completely controlled from the encoder side.

-For example: Download CSV File Click to download the statistics in CSV ("Comma Separated Value") file format, which may be used to exchange data with applications such as Microsoft Excel.
+Statistic Description/Values Download CSV File Click to download the statistics in CSV ("Comma Separated Value") file format, which may be used to exchange data with applications such as Microsoft Excel.